 4.5 Binding Rope or Tape

-The technical requirements for netting tape shall be specified by the CTC Manufacturer and the purchaser through negotiation.
+The technical requirements for netting tape shall be specified by the CTC manufacturer and the purchaser through negotiation.

 4.6 Lapping of Insulation Layer

 The nominal thickness and allowable tolerance of the paper insulation layer of the continuously transposed conductor shall comply with the requirements of Table 4.
 If the dimension of the continuously transposed conductor is within the specified range, it is allowed for the insulation thickness to exceed the values as specified in Table 4.